billmcmillin/batchcave/README.md

 * make sure DATABASE_HOST env variable is not set
 * file upload tests will only pass when run from inside container due to permissions

+###Functional Tests
+* use selenium, so these will not run inside the container

 ## Migrations
 ```python3 batchcave/manage.py makemigrations```